Dr. James Kneale

 My research interests are in cultural and historical geography, particularly these two areas:

 This work has led me to collaborate with Sam Randalls on the relationships between insurance and the histories and geographies of nineteenth and early twentieth-century climatology and meteorology.
-We've already given papers on this at the International Congress of History of Science Technology and Medicine and the British Association of Victorian Studies conferences (both 2013).
+We've already given papers on this at the International Congress of History of Science Technology and Medicine (2013) and the British Association of Victorian Studies conference (2013 & 2014).

 The second area concerns literary geographies and representations of space, particularly in non-realist genres (science fiction, horror, ghost stories, utopias, etc).
 As well as editingwith Rob Kitchin.
 I have written about William Gibson, H. P. Lovecraft, Iain M. Banks and Kim Stanley Robinson, and (briefly) Arthur Machen and Algernon Blackwood.
 I'm also interested in Maureen Duffy, M. John Harrison, and other writers.
 I developed some of this work through visits to the University of Tokyo in 2005 and 2007 as a visiting researcher.
 The first trip was funded by a ¥12 million (~£61,000) grant from the Japanese Ministry of Education for a four-year project on ‘Utopia', working with Professors Tanji, Tanji, Yaguchi, Miyamoto Alvey, Tsuchida, and Hones at the Universities of Tokyo, Yokohama Kokuritsu and Hokkaido.